bkolligs/vobo/README.md

 # Oculobo

-Oculobo is a simulator for robotics specific applications.
+Oculobo (working title...) is a simulator for robotics specific applications.
 Designed to work with [ PyRobo ]( https://github.com/bkolligs/pyrobo ) but can be interfaced with independently.

 ## Dependencies